UCL/rsd-engineeringcourse/session01/02plots.md

 We want to:

-*   load that data into memory,
+*   load the data into memory,
 *   calculate the average inflammation per day across all patients, and
 *   plot the result.